nickewing/netz/README.markdown

 Netz uses [Incanter](http://incanter.org/) for matrix operations.

-**NOTE: This project is not production ready!**  Netz has had very little real world testing and training convergence is still much slower than more sophisticated implementations.
+**NOTE: This project is not production ready!**  Netz has had very little real world testing and training convergence is still slower than more sophisticated implementations.
 For production ready implementations, try:

 * [FANN](http://leenissen.dk/fann/wp/) (C, Java, Ruby, Python and many more...)
 * [Neuroph](http://neuroph.sourceforge.net/) (Java)